ckchuang-dev/leetcode-notes/src/20. Valid Parentheses/README.md

 export default function isValid(s: string): boolean {
   // declare a stack array to store parentheses

   // run a for loop for each char
     // check current char map to any value with parentheses map or note
       // yes, pop stack value to check if equal
         // yes, continue
         // no, return false
       // no, push current char into stack

-  // return true
+  // check whether stack is empty, return true when empty }
-}
 ```